-1.1.3 What does this mean for HR practitioners?
+2.1.3 What does this mean for senior leaders?

-As an HR practitioner, you will want employees to be absorbed in their day-to-day work and motivated by their jobs, but you will also want them to take an interest in the organisation, get involved in activities outside their immediate area of work, and speak positively about the organisation to outsiders.
-However, you do not have direct influence over the employees in your organisation day-to-day, which means that you have to work through line and senior managers.
-To do this successfully, you will need to ensure that you not only have good policies, processes and development programmes in place, but that managers understand these and use them effectively, and that employees feel they are fair and applied consistently.
-You will also need to guide and develop managers and leaders at all levels to adopt engaging behaviours and management styles.
+As a leader of your organisation, you will want employees to be absorbed in their dayto-day work and motivated by their jobs, but you will also want them to take an interest in the organisation, get involved in activities outside their immediate area of work, and speak positively about the organisation to outsiders.
+However, you do not have direct managerial influence over the employees in your organisation day-to-day, which means that you have to work through the line and HR.
+To do this successfully, you will need to ensure that HR not only has good policies, processes and development programmes in place, but that managers understand these and use them effectively.
+You will also need to act as a role model to line managers, to encourage them to adopt engaging behaviours and management styles.
+This section presents the evidence showing that it is worthwhile investing in increasing staff engagement, because engagement makes a difference to morale and performance.